dsnopek/godot-docs/tutorials/scripting/gdextension/gdextension_c_example.rst

     }

 These functions are a bit longer but easy to follow.
-First they check if the argument count is_abstract as expected and if not they set the error struct and return.
+First they check if the argument count is as expected and if not they set the error struct and return.
 For the one that has one parameter, it also checks if the argument type is correct.
 This is important because mismatched types when extracting from Variant can cause crashes.

 Then it proceeds to extract the argument using the constructor we setup before.
-The one with no arguments instead set the return value after calling the function.
+The one with no arguments instead sets the return value after calling the function.
 Note how they use a pointer to a ``double`` variable, since this is what those constructors expect.